-Pursuant to our employment agreements with Dr. Walker, Mr. Ruffo and Ms. Ali-Jackson, each executive officer is eligible for severance benefits in specified circumstances.
-In the event that we terminate Dr. Walker, Mr. Ruffo or Ms. Ali-Jackson without cause, he or she resigns for good reason or his or her employment is terminated due to death or disability, he or she, or his or her estate, will be entitled to receive, upon execution and effectiveness of a release of claims, (i) continued payment of his or her then-current salary for a period of 12 months following termination for Dr. Walker and for a period of nine months following termination for Mr. Ruffo or Ms. Ali-Jackson, in each case payable in accordance with our normal payroll practices, (ii) a lump sum payment of any approved but unpaid bonuses or portion thereof for the preceding year or the year of termination and (iii) a direct payment by us to the applicable healthcare provider of 100% of the medical, vision and dental coverage premiums due to maintain any COBRA coverage for which he or she is eligible and has appropriately elected through the earlier of (A) 12 months following termination for Dr. Walker and nine months following termination for Mr. Ruffo or Ms. Ali-Jackson and (B) the date he or she becomes eligible for substantially equivalent coverage in connection with new employment.
+- continued payment of then-current base salary for a period of 12 months following termination for Dr. Walker and for a period of nine months following termination for Mr. Ruffo and Ms. Ali-Jackson, in each case payable in accordance with our normal payroll practices: - a lump-sum payment of any approved but unpaid bonuses or portion thereof for the preceding year or the year of termination; and - a direct payment by the Company to the applicable healthcare provider of 100% of the medical, vision and dental coverage premiums to maintain any COBRA coverage for which he or she is eligible and has appropriately elected through the earlier of (i) 12 months following termination for Dr. Walker and nine months following termination for Mr. Ruffo and Ms. Ali-Jackson and (ii) the date he or she becomes eligible for substantially equivalent coverage in connection with new employment.